 We will be very happy for you and we will support you with everything we can.

 21. I have particular learning needs.
 Is support available?

 Yes.
 This is at the very heart of yoga.
 We are here to help and have measures in place.
 Please discuss with us your situation.

 22. What are the reasons for you to refuse a place in your course?

 We would refuse an applicant because we have no more places available on the course.

-We would refuse if the applicant indicates he cannot commit to course investment and instalment payment.
+We would refuse if the applicant indicates he cannot commit to course investment and installment payment.

 We would refuse an applicant if there are clear indications of compulsive destructive behaviour like violence, verbal, alcohol, tobacco or drug abuse.